Skip to content

 The [get_discount] function implements the calculation of any tax discount (section |Calculation of the discount|):

-# maximum tax amount to qualify for the deduction
+# maximum tax amount to qualify for discount

-# the deduction cannot exceed the tax amount
+# the discount cannot exceed the amount of tax due

 # no discount <0